ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 ## Will 4844 reduce L1 gas? {#l1-fee-impact}

-Yes, but significantly less than on layer 2 rollups.
-A new gas market is introduced exclusively for blob space, for use by rollup providers.
-This reduces the demand from these rollups for L1 block space, pushing gas prices downward.

-_Although fees on L1 may be reduced by off-loading rollup data to blobs, this upgrade primarily focuses on the reduction of L2 fees.
+Not significantly.
+A new gas market is introduced exclusively for blob space, for use by rollup providers. _Although fees on L1 may be reduced by off-loading rollup data to blobs, this upgrade primarily focuses on the reduction of L2 fees.
 Reduction of fees on L1 (Mainnet) may occur as a second-order effect to a lesser extent._

 - L1 gas reduction will be proportional to adoption/usage of blob data by rollup providers
 - L1 gas is likely to remain competitive from non-rollup related activity